Search for the Ark of the Covenant

 Now Bob, using all of his training and skills as a police investigator, takes you along for a first-hand account of his journey.
 Join this modern-day Indiana Jones on his adventure to Ethiopia, Egypt, Israel, and Rome where Bob will uncover evidence that very well may reveal where the Ark of the Covenant is today.

-DVD - Approx. 60 minute documentary.
+Run time approx. 60 minute documentary.

-Available in the following formats:DVD:
+Available in the following formats:DVD (Video):

 - All Region (NTSC)